-(From the archives of two years ago, but well worth a read or re-read on this feast of Michaelmas, and his angelic brethren, Raphael and Gabriel…)
+(One of our most popular articles from the archives from a few years ago, but well worth a read or re-read on this feast of Michaelmas, and his angelic brethren, Raphael and Gabriel…)

 Following my previous article, “Becoming a Catholic Pastor, Post – ‘Pennsylvania’”, I unplugged from the world of ecclesial and secular news.
 I tried to follow my own advice and focus on the duties of my own state in life.
 In general, I don’t follow the news much anyway, but this month I was particularly oblivious.
 In fact, other than priest friends, no one has even mentioned the scandals unfolding in the Church.
 In the little town of Mattawa, for good or ill, the problems of the world flow past us, like the two rivers that meet here, and we keep living our lives.